Subscribe via Email

 Category Archives: Build This, Please

-In several recent posts I have argued about the importance of cloud-based platforms, and Michael Feldstein has written some insightful analysis on the subject.
-Quite often the terms Cloud and SaaS (software as a service) are misunderstood, or at least used differently … Continue reading
+By Phil HillMore Posts (300) In several recent posts I have argued about the importance of cloud-based platforms, and Michael Feldstein has written some insightful analysis on the subject.
+Quite often the terms Cloud and SaaS (software as a service) are misunderstood, … Continue reading

-Given the hype of national media coverage of massive open online courses (MOOCs), it is refreshing to see more recent analysis looking at important attributes such as revenue models, dropout rates, and instructional design.
-Steve Kolowich at Inside Higher Ed … Continue reading
+By Phil HillMore Posts (300) Given the hype of national media coverage of massive open online courses (MOOCs), it is refreshing to see more recent analysis looking at important attributes such as revenue models, dropout rates, and instructional design.
+Steve … Continue reading

-A few weeks ago, Audrey Watters wrote a great piece on her concerns about robo-grading of essays.
-(I tend to take a lot of inspiration from the things that annoy Audrey, in part because they usually annoy me too.)
-Here’s … Continue reading
+By Michael FeldsteinMore Posts (1021) A few weeks ago, Audrey Watters wrote a great piece on her concerns about robo-grading of essays.
+(I tend to take a lot of inspiration from the things that annoy Audrey, in part because they … Continue reading